Lipids

 • Lipid profile includes all routinely monitored analytes and calculated parameters.

-• Traceable IDGCMS and CDC reference values provided for Cholesterol, Triglyceride and HDL.
+• Traceable IDGCMS values provided for Cholesterol, Triglyceride and HDL.

 • Sigma metric scoring based on clinically relevant Milan Model 2 performance specification.